joelhooks/joelhooks-com/content/blog/frontmatter-placeholder/index.md

 categories: ['test']
 keywords: ['test']
 banner: './images/banner.jpg'
-featured: false
 published: false
 redirects:
   - '/invisible-post-423123'
 ---

 This exists to populate GraphQL fields and avoid null errors.
-It should contain all of the avaialble frontmatter.
+It should contain all of the available frontmatter.